What is a megawatt of AI compute?

 Power-sourcing announcements — PPAs, behind-the-meter builds, and nuclear or SMR deals — are leading signals of where and how fast AI capacity can grow.
 Read them alongside interconnection-queue length: operators that secure firm power independently can move faster than those waiting on the grid.

 Market read: how an operator sources power is a leading signal of capacity timing and cost.
 Evidence discipline: separate announced PPAs and reactor plans from energized, delivering capacity, and date every power claim.
+Figures here are illustrative unless explicitly sourced and dated — see our methodology.

 Treating a power or reactor announcement as delivered capacity.
 A signed PPA, a planned behind-the-meter plant, or an SMR agreement is a commitment, not megawatts on the floor — permitting, construction, and interconnection still gate real supply.